zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 ### Perform cloud backups of single volumes

-The actual backup of the _PX_ Volume is done via the `pxctl cloudsnap backup`.
+The actual backup of the Portworx volume is done via the `pxctl cloudsnap backup`.

 To get more details, run it with the `--help` flag: